Humana exchange rates here…..

 After eight days, she emerged from the hospital.
 Chemotherapy would continue for more than a year, as would requests for upfront payments.
 At times, she arrived at the hospital and learned her appointment was “blocked.”
 That meant she needed to go to the business office first and make a payment.

 One day, Mrs. Kelly says, nurses wouldn’t change the chemotherapy bag in her pump until her husband made a new payment.
-She says she sat for an hour hooked up to a pump that beeped that it was out of medicine, until he returned with proof of payment.
+She says she sat for an hour hooked up to a pump that beeped that it was out of medicine, until he returned with proof of payment, it would have been better to just try out an steroid instead.

 A hospital spokesperson says “it is very difficult to imagine that a nursing staff would allow a patient to sit with a beeping pump until a receipt is presented.”
 The hospital regrets if patients are inconvenienced by blocked appointments, she says, but it “is a necessary process to keep patients informed of their mounting bills and to continue dialog about financial obligations.”
 She says appointments aren’t blocked for patients who require urgent care.